 The packaging, as you can see from the image, is a small red bag with a lot of style.

-There is a bucket version, with more doses and more expensive as well.
+There is the bucket version, with more doses and more expensive as well.

 The flavor I chose was Blue Raz, which means blue raspberry.